dsebastien/devoxx2016/14 Thinking in parallel.md

   * cost of merging overwhelms the parallelism advantage

 Can be A LOT slower that a non parallel implementation

+## Parallel streams
+* any of the following factors can undermine speedup
+  * NQ is insufficiently high
+  * cache-miss ratio is too high
+  * source is expensive to split
+  * result combination cost is too high
+  * pipeline uses encounter-order sensitive operations

 ## Conclusions
 * strams are cool